Greenhouses are no longer whiter than white

-Almost since they were *first introduced in the 1800s, the framework of glasshouses has been painted white – but no longer.
+Almost since they were first introduced in the 1800s, the framework of greenhouses has been painted white – but no longer.

-The UK’s leading producer of bespoke glasshouses has been trawling through its records to monitor changes in consumer taste for their preferred colours.
+The UK’s leading producer of bespoke greenhouses has been trawling through its records to monitor changes in consumer taste for their preferred colours.

 Her company’s records go back more than fifty years where it was started by her father David.
 For almost four decades the colour of choice was white or nothing.

 Linda and her team use the internationally recognised RAL colour standards from RAL GmbH.
-All Griffin Glasshouses are made using the finest top quality aluminium which is powder coated, ensuring that it is virtually maintenance free.
-All the glasshouses carry a life-time structural guarantee.
+All Griffin’s greenhouses are made using the finest top quality aluminium that is powder coated, ensuring that it is virtually maintenance free.
+All the greenhouses carry a lifetime structural guarantee.